Piwigo/piwigo-tfa/README.md

-# TFA : 2 factor authentification plugin for Piwigo
+# TFA : Two-factor Authentication plugin for Piwigo

 *Warning !
 This plugin is currently in BETA, it may have bugs and missing feature.*